iamharryliu/vigilant-broccoli/projects/nx-workspace/apps/ui/personal-website-frontend/src/assets/about.md

 # Hey 👋

-Hi!
-My name is Harry, a software developer from Toronto, Canada 🇨🇦.
-I am passionate about coding, initially dabbled with it in highschool and have loved it since.
+My name is Harry and I am a software developer from Toronto, Canada 🇨🇦.
+I am very passionate about coding, initially dabbling in it in highschool and have loved it since.